ErikBouts/tqa-workshop/README.rst

 In chapter 2 XLink arcs in the TQA DOM were treated, with awareness of XML Base and XPointer (as used in XBRL).
 In the exercises of chapter 2 (partial) "resolution" of XLink arc sources and targets was done by hand.
 In chapter 5 it is shown that TQA can do this resolution itself, lifting the abstraction level from XLink arcs to relationships.
-For example, and XLink arc with arcrole "http://www.xbrl.org/2003/arcrole/parent-child" and element name "{http://www.xbrl.org/2003/linkbase}presentationArc" represents a ParentChildRelationship from one concept (as EName) to another concept (as EName).
-One XLink arc may even represent more than one relationship (if the source or target XLink label is used multiple times), but typically that is not the case.
+For example, and XLink arc with arcrole ``http://www.xbrl.org/2003/arcrole/parent-child`` and element (expanded) name ``{http://www.xbrl.org/2003/linkbase}presentationArc`` represents a ParentChildRelationship from one concept (as EName) to another concept (as EName).
+One XLink arc may even represent more than one relationship (if the source or target XLink label is used multiple times within the same extended link), but typically that is not the case.

 In typical usage of TQA, querying for relationships is far more common than querying for low-level XLink arcs.
 If needed, we can always descend from the relationship to the underlying XLink arc and locators/resources at the TQA